fenok/react-router-typesafe-routes/README.md

 const { query: commaQuery } = myCommaRoute.parse(null, useLocation());
 ```

-If some value can't be transformed on parse, it's simply omitted.
-Because of that all parameters become optional, because it's possible to change any parameter by hand, and your code should be ready for it.
+During parse, if some value can't be transformed, it's simply omitted.
+Therefore, all parsed values are optional.

 #### Caveats